kobo/groovyserv/source/userguide_en.rst

-  server$ groovyserver --allow-from 192.168.1.2 --authtoken GROOVYSERV server$ cat ~/.groovy/groovyserv/authtoken-1961 GROOVYSERV client$ groovyclient -Chost 192.168.1.1 -Cauthtoken GROOVYSERV -e "println('hello from remote client!!')" hello from remote client!!
+  server$ groovyserver --allow-from 192.168.1.2 --authtoken GROOVYSERV server$ cat ~/.groovy/groovyserv/authtoken-1961 GROOVYSERV client$ groovyclient -Chost 192.168.1.1 -Cauthtoken GROOVYSERV -e "println('Hello from remote client.')"
+  Hello from remote client.

 When invoking groovyclient with -Chost option, you cannot use options to control groovyserver process in localhost like -Cr option.
 You can provide multi ip addresses of clients to --allow-from option with a comma as a delimiter.